Probing a two-level system bath via the frequency shift of an off-resonantly-driven cavity: Introduction

-Microwave superconducting resonators are an ubiquitous resource in various quantum devices, ranging from kinetic inductance bolometers\ \cite{Sauvageau1989,Audley1993}, parametric amplifiers\ \cite{Roy2016,Pillet2015}, and embedded circuits for cavity quantum electrodynamics\ \cite{Blais2004,Rau2004,Wallraff2004}.
-In addition, they play a central role as a microwave interface for various hybrid quantum systems such as solid-state spins\ \cite{Andre2006}, mechanical resonators\ \cite{Teufel2011,Toth2017}, and ferromagnetic magnons\ \cite{Tabuchi2014, Tabuchi2015}.
-Owing to the very low resistivity of superconducting materials, combined with advanced electromagnetic engineering of radiation losses, the dominant loss channel of such resonators is the dielectric losses due to the presence of a two-level system (TLS) bath in amorphous materials\ \cite{Wang2009, Barends2008}.
-Due to the non-linear nature of the TLS, this loss channel is found to be dependent on the resonator occupancy, originating from thermal fluctuations\ \cite{Gao2008}, from resonant excitation\ \cite{ Lindstrom2009, Skacel2015} or from non-degenerate resonant mode occupancy\ \cite{Sage2011,Katz2017}.
-Moreover, an increasing effort has been devoted to the characterization of the microscopic properties of individual TLS probed under stress\ \cite{Lisenfeld2015} or DC voltage bias\ \cite{sarabi2016}.
-However, in many cases, strong microwave tones are applied with significant frequency detuning with respect to the resonance frequency \cite{Regal2008, Rocheleau2010} in order to activate a parametric interaction between the resonator mode and another degree of freedom.
-In this configuration, the off-resonant microwave tone responsible for the saturation of the TLS bath is spectrally distinct from the resonant mode subjected to the losses, giving simultaneous rise to a shift of the resonance frequency and a modification of the population dependency of the quality factor.
+Microwave superconducting resonators are an ubiquitous resource in various quantum devices, ranging from kinetic inductance bolometers\ \cite{Sauvageau1989,Audley1993} \sam{and} parametric amplifiers\ \cite{Roy2016,Pillet2015}, \sam{to} embedded circuits for cavity quantum electrodynamics\ \cite{Blais2004,Rau2004,Wallraff2004}.
+In addition, they play a central role as a microwave interface \sam{in} hybrid quantum systems such as solid-state spins\ \cite{Andre2006}, mechanical resonators\ \cite{Teufel2011,Toth2017}, and ferromagnetic magnons\ \cite{Tabuchi2014, Tabuchi2015}.
+Owing to the very low resistivity of superconducting materials, combined with advanced electromagnetic engineering \sam{to reduce} radiation losses, the dominant loss channel of such resonators is the dielectric loss due to the presence of a two-level system (TLS) bath in amorphous materials\ \cite{Wang2009}.
+A salient feature of this loss mechanism is its non-linear nature.
+Indeed, the damping of TLS-limited cavities was shown to depend on resonator occupancy, originating from thermal fluctuations\ \cite{Gao2008}, from resonant excitation\ \cite{ Lindstrom2009,Skacel2015}, or from non-degenerate resonant mode occupancy\ \cite{Sage2011,Katz2017}. \sam{The characterization of the microscopic properties of individual TLSs probed under stress\ \cite{Lisenfeld2015} or DC voltage bias\ \cite{sarabi2016} is an active field of research, and considerable} experimental efforts have been devoted to the characterization \cite{OConnel2008, Khalil2011, Vissers2012} and mitigation \cite{Paik2010, Wenner2011, Quintana2014, Bruno2015, Calusine2018} of TLS-related losses for superconducting resonators in the single photon regime.
+In many applications however, strong microwave tones are applied with significant frequency detuning from the resonance frequency in order to activate a parametric interaction between the resonator mode and \sam{various} degrees of freedom\sam{, such as a mechanical resonator \cite{Teufel2011}, an auxiliary microwave cavity \cite{Leghtas2015} or a superconducting qubit \cite{Lescanne2019}}.
+In this configuration, the off-resonant microwave tone responsible for the saturation of the TLS bath is spectrally distinct from the resonant mode subjected to the losses, \sam{simultaneously} giving rise to a shift of the resonance frequency and a modification of the population \sam{dependence} of the quality factor.